lspitzner/brittany/doc/implementation/theory.md

 ~~~~

 While consistency has the first priority, we also prefer short code: If it
 fits, we prefer the version/layout with less lines of code.
+So coming from the
-So we wish to trade
-more lines for less columns, but only until things fit.
+everything-in-one-line version, we wish to trade more lines to achieve less
+columns, but stop immediately when everything fits into 80 columns.

 For simple cases we can give a trivial rule: If there is space
 for the one-line layout, use it; otherwise use the indented-multiline